Ajoukov/PPT_plus_plus/README.md

 # TODO
   - [ ] Create scripts to automate the below.

+  - [ ] Collect cwnd sizes.
+Create a graph that demonstrates superposition.

   - Foreach transport in PPT orig, PPT w/ superposition, DCTCP, and Homa:
     - Foreach workload in DataMining and WebSearch
       - Foreach load in 0.3, 0.5, 0.7